suchimitha/just-the-docs/docs/configuration.md

 ```

 ## 3. xeroInvoice
 It is an instance of the Invoice wrapper class.
-To Create/Insert customer we should pass values to variables which are needed.
+To Create/Insert customer we should pass desired values to variables.
 For all Invoice variables you can refer [here]({{ site.baseurl }}{% link docs/InvoiceOperations/InvoiceOperations.md %})
 ```yaml
 Ex: bw_xero_api01.BreadwinnerAPI.Invoice inv = new bw_xero_api01.BreadwinnerAPI.Invoice();
     inv.CustomerId = 'Test Customer';